sonasingh46/cluster-api-provider-azure/docs/proposals/20221611-workload-identity-integration.md

 #### <a name='Howtomultitenancy'></a>1.
 How to achieve multi-tenancy?

 The identity is tied to the client ID which can be supplied via AzureClusterIdentity.
-In case identity is not found in AzureClusterIdentity client ID from the service account annotation
-`azure.workload.identity/client-id` will be used.

 #### <a name='Howtodistributekeys'></a>2.
 How to distribute key pair to management cluster?